 The rectus abdominis muscle is one of your abdominal muscles.
-If it gets too tight or harbors trigger points, it can send pain to your belly as well as to your lower and mid back region.
+If it gets too tight or harbors trigger points, it can trigger pain in your belly as well as in your lower and mid back.

 Excessive physical exercise and emotional stress are common causes for that kind of pain.

-If you cannot wait, just jump right now to the palpation or massage part.
+If you cannot wait, just jump to the palpation and massage chapter.

 Additionally to the info on how to feel and massage the muscle, you will learn…

-As you can see in the two pictures below, the rectus abdominis can send pain to the lower region of your belly as well as to your lower and mid back.
+As you can see in the two pictures, the rectus abdominis can send pain to the lower region of your belly as well as to your lower and mid back.

 The deeper the red, the more common it is to experience pain if this muscle is too tight or afflicted with trigger points.

 Note: While the pain on/in your belly occurs on the side of the rectus abdominis that is affected, the back pains can be due to trigger points from one or both sides of the muscle.

 Trigger points in the rectus abdominis muscle can mimic unpleasant and dangerous conditions.

 If you got already checked for the following symptoms without clear results, it might be that they have their origin in your abdominal muscles.